nitrimandylis/siren/PRODUCT.md

 path is already built, rate-limited and tested, and the model's answer is visible in the log before it becomes a row.

 It gets no tools at all (`--disallowed-tools`).
-The runner has the ManageBac session cookie on disk and the logs are world-readable, so a classifier with Bash is a bad trade for a job that needs no tools.
+The runner holds the ManageBac password in its environment and the logs are world-readable, so a classifier with Bash is a bad trade for a job that needs no tools.

 **Everything it returns is untrusted.** `validate()` drops any entry with an id that was never sent, a non-boolean `task`, a `Type` or `Priority` outside the